apache/nifi/nifi-extension-bundles/nifi-azure-bundle/nifi-azure-processors/src/main/resources/docs/org.apache.nifi.services.azure.StandardAzureIdentityFederationTokenProvider/additionalDetails.md

 # StandardAzureIdentityFederationTokenProvider

-The *StandardAzureIdentityFederationTokenProvider* exchanges workload identity tokens from external identity providers for Azure AD access tokens.
+The *StandardAzureIdentityFederationTokenProvider* exchanges workload identity tokens from external identity providers for Azure AD access tokens using Azure Identity SDK's `ClientAssertionCredential`.
+This approach provides built-in token caching, automatic refresh, and robust error handling.

 Components such as the ADLS and Azure Storage credentials controller services reference it when the **Credentials Type** is set to **Access Token**.

 > **Note**: Microsoft Entra requires a single resource (`*.default`) per client credentials request.
 Configure one controller service per Azure resource you need to access.